What is Azure Data Box Disk?

 - Incremental transfer - when an initial bulk transfer is done using Data Box Disk (seed) followed by incremental transfers over the network.
 For example, Commvault and Data Box Disk are used to move backup copies to Azure.
-This migration is followed by copying incremental data via network to Azure storage.
+This migration is followed by copying incremental data using network to Azure Storage.

 - Periodic uploads - when large amount of data is generated periodically and needs to be moved to Azure.
 For example in energy exploration, where video content is generated on oil rigs and windmill farms.

 Ingestion of data from Data Box

 Azure providers and non-Azure providers can ingest data from Azure Data Box.
 The Azure services that provide data ingestion from Azure Data Box include:

 SharePoint Online - use Azure Data Box and the SharePoint Migration Tool (SPMT) to migrate your file share content to SharePoint Online.
 Using Data Box, you remove the dependency on your WAN link to transfer the data.
 For more information, see Use the Azure Data Box Heavy to migrate your file share content to SharePoint Online.

 Azure File Sync - replicates files from your Data Box to an Azure file share, enabling you to centralize your file services in Azure while maintaining local access to your data.
 For more information, see Deploy Azure File Sync.

 HDFS stores - migrate data from an on-premises Hadoop Distributed File System (HDFS) store of your Hadoop cluster into Azure Storage using Data Box.
 For more information, see Migrate from on-prem HDFS store to Azure Storage with Azure Data Box.